MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-Clipboard.md

 ### Example 2: Get the content of the clipboard in a specific format

-In this example we copied files to the clipboard in Windows Explorerby selecting them and pressing
+In this example we copied files to the clipboard in Windows Explorer by selecting them and pressing
 <kbd>Ctrl-C</kbd>.
 Using the following command, you can access the contents of the clipboard as a
 list of files: